(Sometimes I like to play electric) (& I’ve picked up influences from living and travelling

 A stylistic departure when I left New Zealand in 2005 led to a new moniker for a wider-ranging non-linear approach, and let me break my own rules.

-Dave Black works include:
+In reverse chronological order, the Dave Black works include:

 “So easy to get totally lost in this music; recommend for helping with your inner peace” – Andi Verse